Heron-Repositories/Heron/Heron/docs/source/documentation/installation.rst

 Also check which Nodes you will need to use in this machine and figure out their imports.
 The absolutely necessary packages for Heron to run on a non GUI machine are numpy, pandas, pyzmq, paramiko and tornado.

-OpenSSH
-"""""""
-If you are on Windows you will not necessarily have openssh up and running.
-Heron requires this to work properly irrespective of whether you are going to use the LAN functionality of Heron or not.
-Here is what Microsoft `has to say about this. <https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse>`_

-You will need both the client and the server.
-To check that everything has worked properly go to where openssh has generated the .ssh folder (check out your user folder) and see if there is a folder in there called known_hosts.
-If that exists then Heron will not complain.
-Also after you have set the whole thing up test it out by sshing somewhere from your Windows machine and from somewhere to your Windows machine (making sure both server and client are working).

 Tornado
 """""""
 After you have installed everything there is a possibility that pyzmq will issue a warning regarding tornado every time